safacanmetin/expenseTracker/README.md

 ![image](https://github.com/user-attachments/assets/05882b86-7567-412d-a173-018c28a1729b)

-What's next problems:
+what's next:
 -get_expenses, update_expense, delete_expense functions
 -get_total_by_category, get_expenses_by_date_range function as reports

+&nbsp;

 long term:
 make this using tkinter or similar to have a GUI to take inputs and get reports.